seanpm2001/Redacted/REDACTED/!OldVersions/README/English/USA/README.txt

 - MMS
 - O8
 - NPOS
+- OUIF
+- No other projects to list.

 They are currently private.
 I normally don't keep projects private for this long, but I have special reasons for this.